harrydng1209/code-base-vue-3/README.md

 # code-base-vue-3

-This template should help get you started developing with Vue 3 in Vite
+This template will help you get started with Vue 3 in Vite

 ## Overview

 - **Name**: code-base-vue-3
-- **Description**: This template should help get you started developing with Vue 3 in Vite
+- **Description**: This template will help you get started with Vue 3 in Vite
 - **Version**: 0.1.0
 - **License**: MIT
 - **Type**: Module